Should I Fix My House or Sell It As Is?

 - Many features and floor plans that today’s homebuyers want differ significantly from those of older homes.
 A master bedroom with a walk-in closet and an attached bath?
 An open floor plan layout between the kitchen, dining, and living room?
 If you want to modernize your home layout, you’ll need to consult an architect or an engineer.
 Tearing down load-bearing walls is both expensive and dangerous.

 Getting permits is a hassle.
 It is time-consuming, expensive, and often a frustratingly bureaucratic process.
 Not getting permits is potentially worse.
 It can result in costly rework and make selling difficult.
 Unpermitted work typically means it’s not done to current codes, particularly with electrical work.
 An injury due to such an issue may cause legal and financial problems for the seller.
 Once you discover work that is not up to code or permitted, you are required to disclose that to potential buyers.

 In addition, some planning departments won’t allow you to take out a permit to do renovations if there are outstanding or expired permits that never received final approval from a city building inspector.
 You may have to clean up a lot of the previous owner’s poorly done work before you can proceed with your planned changes.

 The alternative: skip the repairs

-If you’re overwhelmed by the thought of taking on the work to fix up your house before selling, another option is to sell your house as-is to a cash buyer like Sundae.
+If you’re overwhelmed by the thought of taking on the work to fix up your house before selling, another option is to sell your house as-is to a cash buyer on Sundae’s marketplace.
 To learn more about the pros and cons of selling to a cash buyer so you can avoid the time, money and hassle of doing repairs, check out our seller guide on How to Sell a House that Needs Work.